DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 morgen ab 11        tomorrow beginning from 11
 ```

 or even *ab 11* can alone without more qualifiers, mean many things other than a time without the *tomorrow*, which makes this expression a date-time string.
-Let's first make a list of easy strings, then generate them:
+For the sake of clarity, I'll skip these sort because one needs to interleave days and numbers.
+Here's a basic grammar for time strings, I parsed an example expression as well.

 ```
 time_expr →  time_or_time | qualified_times | uhr_time